US Visa application procedures and estimated wait times

 - Provide your entire trip itinerary, including travel to any countries other than the United States, at the time of visa application.

-- If your travel plans depends on early approval of the visa application, you must specify this at the time of the application.
+- If your travel plans depend on early approval of the visa application, you must specify this at the time of the application.

 - Provide proof of scientific status.
 For example, proof that you submitted an abstract for the meeting.
 Do not wait until you receive notification that your abstract has been accepted before applying for a visa.
 It is very rare that an abstract is denied.